cwise24/snopsy/docs/module7/1_intro.rst

 .. _confederation: https://www.rfc-editor.org/rfc/rfc1966

-Once you beging to configure BGP, you will see the following states process on your router.
+Once you begin to configure BGP, you will see the following states process on your router.
 These states will progress based on the BGP messages exchanged between the routers.

 .. list-table:: BGP States
    :widths: 25 25